fledge-iot/fledge/docs/tuning_fledge.rst

   - *Performance Counters* - This option allows for the collection of performance counters that can be used to help tune the south service.

+  - *Monitoring Period* - This defines a period in minutes over which the service collects ingest counts to determine the flow rate of the service.
+This is averaged over a number of samples to build the average rate and standard deviation from that rate in order to detect anomalous changes in the rate.
+The user is warned when the rate does not appear consistent with the learnt average and standard deviation.
+Setting this value to 0 will disable the ingest rate monitoring.

+  - *Monitoring Sensitivity* -  This defines the sensitivity of the rate monitoring reports.
+It is expressed as a factor and is used to determine how many standard deviations from the mean ingest rate is considered as an anomalous ingest rate.
+The high this number the less sensitive the monitoring process is.

 Performance Counters
 --------------------